+Refunds and Rebates

-Refunds and rebates.
-If a refund is received in 2014 for real estate taxes paid in 2014, the deduction is reduced by the amount of the refund.
-If the refund is for taxes paid in an earlier year, do not reduce the deduction on Schedule A. Instead, include the refund or rebate in income on line 21, Form 1040, but only to the extent a tax benefit was received for deducting the taxes in the earlier year.
+If a refund is received in 2023 for real estate taxes paid in 2023, your itemized deduction is reduced by the amount of the refund.
+If the refund is for taxes paid in an earlier year, your itemized deduction is not reduced.
+Instead, the refund or rebate is included as Other Income on Schedule 1 (Form 1040), Additional Income and Adjustments to Income, to the extent a tax benefit was received for deducting the taxes in an earlier year.